This article will cover the Paleo Diet pros and cons to help you determine if it will suit your lifestyle.

 One of the Paleo Diet cons that can be a deal-breaker for some is that it is quite strict.
 It can take time to become accustomed to it, and you will need to exercise willpower until you do.

-Dietary guidelines advocate that adults consume four to six servings of grains, two and a half servings of dairy products, and two servings of legumes a week.
+Many medical doctors, nutritionists, and other health experts advocate that adults consume four to six servings of grains per day, two and a half servings of dairy products per day, and two servings of legumes a week.
 Along with providing health benefits, these also add variety.
-With these food groups not being allowed, you may find the diet repetitious.
+With these food groups not being a part of the Paleo lifestyle, you may find the diet repetitious.

 Increases the risk factor for some diseases